Alexander Filipović

-Alexander Filipović (born 8 January 1975) is a German ethicist, focusing on media and the digital transformation.
-He is a professor for media ethics at the Munich School of Philosophy and co-director of the Center for Media Ethics and Digital Society.
+Alexander Filipović (born 8 January 1975) is a German ethicist, media ethicist and theologian.
+He has been Professor of Social Ethics at the Faculty of Catholic Theology at the University of Vienna since February 2021.
 Filipović serves as co-editor of the media science journal Communicatio Socialis and coordinates the German media ethics network Netzwerk Medienethik.

 Profile

 Alexander Filipović studied Catholic Theology, Communication Science, and German Studies at University of Bamberg, completing his studies in 2000 with a magister artium thesis on ethics and public relations.
 A recipient of the prestigious doctoral scholarship of the German Academic Scholarship Foundation and later assistant researcher at the Catholic Theological Faculty of University of Bamberg, he received his PhD in Social Ethics.
 His doctoral dissertation on "Christian Social Ethics and the Public Communication of the Knowledge Society" was awarded the Bavarian Culture Prize in 2006.

 After teaching engagements at Ilmenau University of Technology and Ludwigsburg University of Education, Filipović worked at the Institute for Christian Social Sciences at University of Münster.
 In 2012, he completed his habilitation thesis on applied ethics and philosophical pragmatism, which a review in the academic journal Ethik und Gesellschaft calls "the cornerstone for a continuing work with the potentials of pragmatism in the discipline of social ethics" and an "impulse to overcome the existing fears of interaction" with philosophical pragmatism in Christian social ethics.
 Since 2011, Filipović serves as an advisor to the publicist commission of the Catholic Episcopal Conference of Germany.

 In 2013, Filipović was appointed as professor for media ethics at the Munich School of Philosophy.
 The university's president Johannes Wallacher called him the "ideal candidate" and referred to his "interdisciplinary work on issues in communication science and media ethics.".
 In 2016, the Munich School of Philosophy, the Catholic University of Eichstätt-Ingolstadt, and the Catholic University of Applied Sciences in Munich announced a strategic partnership to establish the Center for Media Ethics and Digital Society with Alexander Filipović and Klaus-Dieter Altmeppen as its founding directors.

+In 2021, he became Professor of Social Ethics at the Faculty of Catholic Theology at the University of Vienna.
+His main areas of work and research are listed as follows: Fundamental questions of Christian social ethics, ethics of public communication (media ethics) and technology ethics / digital ethics.

+In 2025 he was a visiting scholar at the Markkula Center for Applied Ethics at Santa Clara University, California.

-In the media, Alexander Filipović is regularly featured as an expert on media ethics and ethical aspects of the digital transformation, appearing both in privately owned press outlets like Focus Online, Süddeutsche Zeitung, taz, Spiegel Online, and in public service media outlets like Tagesschau, WDR, RBB, 3sat, ARD Alpha.
+In the german-speaking media, Alexander Filipović is regularly featured as an expert on media ethics and ethical aspects of the digital transformation, appearing both in privately owned press outlets like Focus Online, Süddeutsche Zeitung, taz, Spiegel Online, and in public service media outlets like Tagesschau, WDR, RBB, 3sat, ARD Alpha.